99Mariana/DockWinMonitor/Prometheus.md

 In simple terms, Prometheus lets you track how systems behave over time and trigger alerts when something goes wrong, making it a powerful tool for monitoring modern infrastructure.

+To learn more about Prometheus, visit the official documentation at: https://prometheus.io/docs/introduction/first_steps/

 ### Architecture
 > [Prometheus](#Prometheus) > [Content](#content) > [This section](#Architecture)